 Viet Nam has made great strides in raising living standards by heavily investing in human development.
 However, Viet Nam faces the risk of falling into the ‘middle-income trap’, where a country’s growth stagnates after reaching middle-income status due to inefficient allocation of resources, a low-skilled labour force and low levels of innovation.

-Building on the outcomes of Vietnam’s development finance assessment (DFA), completed in 2017, the INFF will assist with the development and implementation of Vietnam’s 2030 integrated financing and investment strategy.
-The strategy will be firmly centred around the SDGs and will integrate considerations surrounding the recent COVID-19 pandemic.
+Building on the outcomes of Viet Nam’s development finance assessment (DFA), the INFF aims to support the country in addressing this risk.
+At the core of the INFF lies the development and implementation of Viet Nam’s 2030 integrated financing and investment strategy.
+The strategy will be firmly centred around the SDGs and will integrate considerations surrounding the effects of the COVID-19 pandemic.

 The INFF will further support Viet Nam’s 2030 Finance Strategy, Medium-Term Investment Plan and Medium-Term Budget Plan to deliver the following results: (a) strengthened resource allocation for the new national Socio-Economic Development Plan and national SDG priorities; (b) improved effectiveness of public investment through better integration across government; and (c) increased private sector investment and quality foreign direct investment flows that support the development of green, productive domestic enterprises.